SWivid/F5-TTS/README.md

 - Podcast Generation
 - Multiple Speech-Type Generation

-You can launch a Gradio app (web interface) to launch a GUI for inference (will load ckpt from Huggingface, you may set `ckpt_path` to local file in `gradio_app.py`).
+You can launch a Gradio app (web interface) to launch a GUI for inference (will load ckpt from Huggingface, you may also use local file in `gradio_app.py`).
 Currently load ASR model, F5-TTS and E2 TTS all in once, thus use more GPU memory than `inference-cli`.

 ```bash
 python gradio_app.py